azaraeth/Flow-SN/README.md

 ### v1.2.3
 - Root detection on startup — shows `⬡ root access detected` if running as root or with passwordless sudo
-- Non-root devices show a friendly notice: `❄Non rooted device is also compatible for workflow environment`
+- Non-root devices show a friendly notice: `❄ Non rooted device is also compatible for workflow environment`
 - Script nodes can use `sudo` commands naturally when root is available

 ### v1.2.2